Mahant-Akash/Mahant-Akash/README.md

 <h1 align="center">Akash Mahant</h1>

-<p align="center">👋 Hello there!
-I'm Akash Mahant, a finance enthusiast with a fervent passion for problem-solving and the intricacies of financial systems.</p>
+👋 Hello there!
+I'm Akash Mahant, a finance enthusiast with a fervent passion for problem-solving and the intricacies of financial systems.

-<p align="center">🚀 Aspiring to delve deeper into the realms of finance, I'm on an exciting journey to explore the intersection of technology and its applications in the financial world.</p>
+🚀 Aspiring to delve deeper into the realms of finance, I'm on an exciting journey to explore the intersection of technology and its applications in the financial world.

-<p align="center">💻 With a solid background in accounting and finance, I bring over 3 years of hands-on experience in various financial domains.
-From financial analysis to strategic planning, I thrive in dynamic environments and embrace new challenges with enthusiasm.</p>
+💻 With a solid background in accounting and finance, I bring over 3 years of hands-on experience in various financial domains.
+From financial analysis to strategic planning, I thrive in dynamic environments and embrace new challenges with enthusiasm.

-<p align="center">🌱 Currently, I'm immersing myself in further honing my skills, particularly in Python, R, and Tableau, as I firmly believe in the power of continuous learning to stay ahead in this ever-evolving field.</p>
+🌱 Currently, I'm immersing myself in further honing my skills, particularly in Python, R, and Tableau, as I firmly believe in the power of continuous learning to stay ahead in this ever-evolving field.

-<p align="center">🎯 My mission is to leverage the fusion of finance and technology to drive positive change and make a lasting impact on the industry.
-Whether it's devising innovative financial models or collaborating on transformative projects, I'm fueled by the desire to create meaningful solutions that benefit both businesses and communities.</p>
+🎯 My mission is to leverage the fusion of finance and technology to drive positive change and make a lasting impact on the industry.
+Whether it's devising innovative financial models or collaborating on transformative projects, I'm fueled by the desire to create meaningful solutions that benefit both businesses and communities.

-<p align="center">🔍 Excited about the prospect of collaborating on cutting-edge projects or engaging in discussions about emerging tech trends?
-Let's connect and embark on an incredible journey of innovation and growth together!</p>
+🔍 Excited about the prospect of collaborating on cutting-edge projects or engaging in discussions about emerging tech trends?
+Let's connect and embark on an incredible journey of innovation and growth together!

 <h3 align="center">Connect with me:</h3>
 <p align="center">